 The Sunset review involves three steps.
 First, Sunset Commission staff will evaluate the Texas Board of Professional Geoscientists and issue a report in August 2018 recommending solutions to problems found.
 A month or so later, the Sunset Commission will meet to hear public testimony on the agency and the recommendations of the Sunset staff.
 Based on public input and the Sunset staff report, the Sunset Commission will adopt recommendations for the full Legislature to consider when at the November 2018 decision hearing.
 Please refer to the Sunset Commission website or call the office for updated information on specific dates for these meetings.

 Through the Sunset review, every Texan has the opportunity to suggest ways in which the mission and operations of the Texas Board of Professional Geoscientists can be strengthened.
 If you would like to share your ideas about the Board, please send an email to the address below, use the comment form on the Sunset Commission website, or contact Morgan Constantino of the Sunset staff.
-Suggestions are preferred by May 15, 2018, so they can be fully considered by the Commission staff.

 Sunset Advisory Commission